Mohamed al-Menfi

-Mohamed Yunus al-Menfi (محمد يونس المنفي; born 3 March 1976) is a Libyan diplomat and politician from Tobruk.
+Mohamed Yunus al-Menfi (محمد يونس المنفي; born 3 March 1976) is a Libyan diplomat and politician.
 On 5 February 2021, he was chosen as the president of the Libyan Presidential Council at the Libyan Political Dialogue Forum.
 Previously, he had served as the Libyan Ambassador to Greece.

 Ambassadorship

 Al-Menfi's period as ambassador in Athens was marked by a tense relationship between the GNA and the Greek government because of the Libyan (GNA)–Turkish accord on maritime boundaries.
+The row is part of a long-running dispute between Turkey and Greece over drilling rights in the Mediterranean.
 He was eventually expelled from Athens in December 2019.

 Presidency of Presidential Council

 In the Libyan Political Dialogue Forum procedure for choosing a unified executive authority to lead into the 24 December 2021 Libyan general election, Al-Menfi ran on a joint ticket with Abdul Hamid Dbeibeh as prime minister and Musa Al-Koni and Abdullah al-Lafi as members of the Presidential Council.
 Their list obtained 39 votes, five more than that of Aguila Saleh Issa and Fathi Bashagha.
-The Aguila Saleh–Bashagha list was perceived to be favoured by the United States.
-The U.S. ambassador denied any attempt to influence the electoral process.
+The U.S. ambassador denied any attempt to influence the electoral process against Al-Menfi.

+2024 Central Bank Crisis and UNGA visit

+Al-Menfi controversially ousted the former governor of Libya's Central Bank, Sadiq Al-Kabir, in August 2024.

+In his first interview with Western reporters a month later, he justified the ousting by citing that Kabir had been mismanaging the banks finances "without any form of accountability," and was "exploiting the state of division" between East and West Libya."

+A bilateral deal struck between al-Menfi's Tripoli government and Haftar's Tobruk government on 25 September 2024, agreed upon an interim governor and financial committee for the bank.
+Al-Menfi described the deal as crucial in "sparing the capital, Tripoli, from a certain war that would directly target the central bank".
+The deal was brokered by the UN mission in Libya and is yet to be ratified by the country's Eastern and Western government representative bodies, as of September 2024.

+Following the deal, al-Menfi has expressed his optimism for Libya's long-term economic prospects and the hopes for the country's diversification away from oil dependencies.

+In an effort to widen Tripoli's exposure to international business and industry, al-Menfi also attended an American Chamber of Commerce (Libya) event while in New York for the 2024 United Nations General Assembly Summit, signing an agreement to support sustainable economic development and the participation of American companies in Libya's market.